ohadasulin/artillery-plugin-statsd/README.md

         "port": 8125,
         "prefix": "artillery",
         "tags" : { // -> This is the important change from the standard artillery-plugin-statsd.
-                   //    You can tag your metrics with any tag you want easier grouping and monitoring.
+                   //    You can tag your metrics with any tag you like for easier grouping and monitoring.
-            "testId": "myTestId"
+                   //    This feature exists only in Telegraf and not in the standard statsd protocol "testId": "myTestId"
         }
       }